BoringBoredom/UEFI-Editor/README.md

 Download GRUB for Windows.
 Format an USB stick as FAT32. *E* is the drive letter of the FAT32 formatted USB drive (change if necessary).
 Open CMD in the GRUB directory and type:
 *grub-install.exe --boot-directory=E:\ --efi-directory=E: --removable --target=x86_64-efi*

-Download the modded GRUB.
+Download the modded shell.
 Rename it to *BOOTX64.EFI* and replace the original file on the USB drive.

 Disable Secure Boot and boot into GRUB in UEFI mode (CSM disabled).
 You can enable CSM again after you're done.